iobis/pacman-data-entry/README.md

 # pacman-template

+:warning: The PacMAN template is being deprecated in favor of data entry into PlutoF.
+Continue [here](pluto.md) here for PlutoF related documentation.

 This is the data submission template for the [Pacific islands Marine bioinvasions Alert Network](https://pacman.obis.org/) (PacMAN) project.

 :point_right: Go to the [releases page](https://github.com/iobis/pacman-template/releases) to get the latest version of the template.